maxence-leguede/easilys-test/README.md

 - Chat mockup ✅
 - Implement chat in rest API ✅
-- Interface development ❌
+- Interface development ✅
-- Implement chat in client ❌
+- Implement chat in client ✅
-- Use websockets ❌
+- Use websockets ✅

+#### BONUS ++ ?

+- Responsive design
+- Get when someone is typing
+- Get when someone connects / leave the chat

 (❌ : not done | ⌛ : currently working on it | ✅ : done)